skalenetwork/skale-consensus/docs/exit.md

 * ConsensusExtFace::createBlock()
 * ConsensusExtFace::pendingTransactions

-When consensus does hard exit, it guarantees to terminate all consensus threads except the SkaledInteractionThread.
+When consensus does CONSENSUS_EXITED_HARD, it guarantees to terminate all consensus threads except the SkaledInteractionThread.

 If SkaledInteractionThread is stuck inside ConsensusExtFace::createBlock(),